selfishprimate/gerillass/README.md

 ## Experimenting Gerillass

 Experimenting Gerillass is easy.
 You can either [download the Gerillass library](https://github.com/selfishprimate/gerillass/archive/master.zip) and include it into your project or you can use [Gulpazan](https://github.com/selfishprimate/gulpazan).
-Gulpazan is a Gulp based workflow and it comes with Gerillass and Sass integration that it needs.
+Gulpazan is a Gulp based workflow and it comes with Gerillass and ann the Sass related packages and configurations that Gerillass runs on.
 [Learn how you can install Gulpazan](https://github.com/selfishprimate/gulpazan).

 **Important Note:** Don't forget that you must have [Node.js](https://nodejs.org/en/) and [Gulp](https://gulpjs.com/docs/en/getting-started/quick-start) installed globally on your machine.